 Every week there will be a "homework party."
 This is completely optional.
-GSIs will be present in shifts as will some readers.
+GSIs will be present in shifts.
 Students are expected to help each other out, and if desired, form ad-hoc "pickup" homework groups in the style of a pickup basketball game.